-- 1. To undertake more complex treatments at an appropriate level for personal development - 2.
-To evidence professional characteristics in the completion of scheduled projects through problem resolution, resource management, appropriate communication, an awareness of professional resources and own limitations. - 3.
+- I. To undertake more complex treatments at an appropriate level for an individual student's personal development - 2.
+To evidence professional characteristics in the completion of scheduled projects and research through problem resolution, resource management, appropriate communication, an awareness of professional resources and own limitations. - 3.
 To understand professional codes and standards and apply these to own practice and be able to communicate rationale for own decision-making. - 4.
-To develop research skills through an investigation into a discipline specific object or technique and effectively communicate research - 5.
+To develop a critical understanding of the concepts and theories relating to research, through an investigation into a particular aspect of an object or technique that includes; defining a research proposal, use of primary and secondary sources, developing a methodology, relevant testing, evaluation and effective final communication. - 5.
 To work co-operatively with staff and other students to organise and exhibit a selection of completed work for the end of year exhibition and evidence networking and presentation skills for different audiences. - 6.
 To reflect on work undertaken during the Programme, to feed back into future practice.

-- LOI Articulate a critical understanding of the relationship between theory and practice to enable the appropriate application of materials and techniques in both familiar and unknown situations - LO2 Demonstrate a systematic, comprehensive and detailed knowledge of historical processes and materials in chosen pathway - LO3 Demonstrate a systematic and comparative knowledge of the importance of context in the development and application of conservation strategies
+LOI Articulate a critical understanding of the relationship between theory and practice to enable the appropriate application of materials and techniques in both familiar and unknown situations

-- LO4 Evidence a developed ability in the application of techniques and hand skills and show a documentary portfolio of work - LO5 Demonstrate a professional approach in their own work, their relationships with colleagues and clients and their participation in an end of year exhibition of work - LO6 Communicate the results of research accurately and comprehensively using appropriate language and conventions
+- LO2 Demonstrate a systematic, comprehensive and detailed knowledge of historical processes and materials in chosen specialism - LO3 Demonstrate a systematic and comparative knowledge of the importance of context in the development and application of conservation strategies - LO4 Evidence a developed ability in the application of techniques and hand skills and show a documentary portfolio of work - LO5 Demonstrate a professional approach in their own work, their relationships with colleagues and clients and their participation in an end of year exhibition of work - LO6 Undertake and communicate the results of research accurately and comprehensively using appropriate language and conventions

 Students will work on practical projects of increasing complexity that offer opportunities to problemsolve in a variety of contexts.
-Students will negotiate with tutors to undertake a conservation project, to support an area of special interest and research potential.
 Students will apply critical analysis to conservation treatments performed and reflect on own practice and development over the year.
 Ongoing liaison with clients and meeting project deadlines will support the development of professional practice.
 Peer group discussions, presentations and the organisation and participation in the final exhibition of work will develop communication skills.